-Internally Interpreter.doctests invokes Interpreter.check multiple times inside the same context and compare the output with the expected output: if even a check fails, the whole test fail.
-The easy tests supported by plac are not unittests: they should be used to model user interaction when the order of the operations matters.
-Since the single subtests in a .placet file are not independent, it makes sense to exit immediately at the first failure.
+Interpreter.doctests invokes something like Interpreter.check multiple times inside the same context and compare the output with the expected output: if even a check fails, the whole test fail.

+You should realize that he easy tests supported by plac are not unittests: they are functional tests.
+They model then user interaction and the order of the operations generally matters.
+The single subtests in a .placet file are not independent and it makes sense to exit immediately at the first failure.

 The support for doctests in plac comes nearly for free, thanks to the shlex module in the standard library, which is able to parse simple languages as the ones you can implement with plac.
-In particular, thanks to shlex, plac is able to recognize comments (the default comment character is #), continuation lines, escape sequences and more.
+In particular, thanks to shlex, plac is able to recognize comments (the default comment character is #), escape sequences and more.
 Look at the shlex documentation if you need to customize how the language is interpreted.

 In addition, I have implemented from scratch some support for line number recognition, so that if a test fail you get the line number of the failing command.
-This is especially useful if your tests are stored in external files (plac easy tests does not need to be in a file: you can just pass to the .doctest method a list of strings corresponding to the lines of the file).
+This is especially useful if your tests are stored in external files, even if plac easy tests does not need to be in a file: you can just pass to the .doctest method a list of strings corresponding to the lines of the file.

-At the present plac easy tests do not use any code from the doctest module, but the situation may change in the future (it would be nice if plac could reuse doctests directives like ELLIPSIS).
+At the present plac does not use any code from the doctest module, but the situation may change in the future (it would be nice if plac could reuse doctests directives like ELLIPSIS).